propelorm/Propel/documentation/09-inheritance.markdown

 ## Class Table Inheritance ##

-Class Table Inheritance uses one table per class in the inheritance structure ; each table stores only the columns it doesn't inherits from its parent.
+Class Table Inheritance uses one table per class in the inheritance structure ; each table stores only the columns it doesn't inherit from its parent.
 Propel doesn't offer class table inheritance per se, however it provides a behavior called `delegate`, which offers the same functionality.

 ### Schema Definition ###